gaurav147-star/News-App/README.md

 <h1 align="center"> News-App </h1>

 News-App is made using ReactJs and also using newsapi.
 This App provides the latest news for distinct field.
+This app only work in localhost because newsapi provide free for localhost only.

 ## Required Environment Variables